pleabargain/EnglishHelpsYourCareer/idioms.md

 # Night owl
 * A night owl is someone who goes to bed very late.

----* * * *
-* * * * * * * * ** ---

 # Ninth circle of hell
-* In Dante's Inferno, the ninth circle of hell is the centre where the worst punishments are found, so it is used
-* idiomatically for something that couldn't get worse.
+* In Dante's Inferno, the ninth circle of hell is the centre where the worst punishments are found, so it is used idiomatically for something that couldn't get worse.

 # Nip it in the bud
-* If you nip something in the bud, you deal with a problem when it is still small, before it can grow into something
+* If you nip something in the bud, you deal with a problem when it is still small, before it can grow into something serious.
-* serious.

 # Nitty gritty
 * If people get down to the nitty gritty, they concentrate on the most important and serious issues.

 # No bed of roses
 * If something isn't a bed of roses, it is difficult.

 # No can do
 * No can do means that the speaker can't do whatever it is that has been asked of him or her.

 # No great shakes
 * If someone is no great shakes at something, they are not very good at it.

 # No holds barred
 * If there are no holds barred, there are no rules of conduct; you can do anything.

 # No ifs or buts
 *  Ifs and Buts is a term used to describe the reasons people give for not wanting to do something.
-To show that you don't
-*  wish to accept any excuses, you can tell somebody that you wish to hear no ifs or buts Here IF & BUT have become
+To show that you don't wish to accept any excuses, you can tell somebody that you wish to hear no ifs or buts Here IF & BUT have become  nouns.
-*  nouns

 # No love lost
-*  If there is no love lost between two people they have a strong enmity towards or hate for the other and make no effort
-*  to conceal it.
+*  If there is no love lost between two people they have a strong enmity towards or hate for the other and make no effort  to conceal it.

 # No quarter
 *  This means without mercy.
 We can say no quarter given or asked.

 # No question
 *  This idiom means that something is certain or definite.

 # No questions asked
-*  If something is to be done and no questions asked, then it doesn't matter what methods are used or what rules are
-*  broken to ensure that it gets done.
+*  If something is to be done and no questions asked, then it doesn't matter what methods are used or what rules are  broken to ensure that it gets done.

 # No skin off my nose
 *  If something's no skin off your nose, it doesn't affect or bother you at all.

 # No smoke without fire
-*  This idiom means that when people suspect something, there is normally a good reason for the suspicion, even if
-*  there is no concrete evidence.('Where's there's smoke, there's fire' is also used.)
+*  This idiom means that when people suspect something, there is normally a good reason for the suspicion, even if there is no concrete evidence.('Where's there's smoke, there's fire' is also used.)

 # No spine
 *  If someone has no spine, they lack courage or are cowardly.

 # No spring chicken
 *  If someone is no spring chicken, they are not young.
 # No time for